ttmouse/designprompt/styles/professional.md

 # Professional Design System

-**风格ID**: professional
+**Style ID**: professional
-**模式**: Light
+**Theme**: Light
-**字体类型**: Sans-serif
+**Typography**: Sans-serif
-**简短描述**: An editorial-inspired minimalist design system centered on elegant serif typography.
+**Short Description**: An editorial-inspired minimalist design system centered on elegant serif typography.
 Warm ivory backgrounds with subtle paper texture, refined spacing, rule lines, and classical proportions create a timeless, literary aesthetic.
 Enhanced depth through layered gradients and multi-toned shadows.
 The design whispers sophistication through restraint and typographic excellence.

-## 适用场景
+## Best For
-- 待补充
+- TBD

-## 情感调性
+## Emotional Tone
-待补充
+TBD

-## 适用行业
+## Industries
-待补充
+TBD

-## 设计系统提示词
+## Design System Prompt

 <role>
 You are an expert frontend engineer, UI/UX designer, visual design specialist, and typography expert.
 Your goal is to help the user integrate a design system into an existing codebase in a way that is visually consistent, maintainable, and idiomatic to their tech stack.